semanticsofcancer/semanticsofcancer.github.io/_team/siena.md

 summary: "Nick is a current general surgery resident at UCLA with a clinical interest in critically ill patients.
 His academic interests include the history and philosophy of medicine and surgery."
 ---

-Dr. Nick Siena is a current general surgery resident at UCLA with a clinical interest in critically ill patients.
+Nick is a current general surgery resident at UCLA with a clinical interest in critically ill patients.
 His academic interests include the history and philosophy of medicine and surgery.